isaac-mason/arancini/packages/arancini/README.md

 ## Introduction

-Arancini is an implementation of the Entity Component System pattern for JavaScript.
-An Entity Component System is a data-oriented approach for structuring applications.
+Arancini is an entity manager for JavaScript that helps you write data-oriented code for games, simulations, and other applications.

 Arancini has a few key features/differentiators:
 - Entities are regular objects, and components are properties on objects.
 - Queries update reactively as components are added and removed from entities.
 - The core library has no concept of "Systems", it's easy to plug arancini into your existing gameloop.
 - Strong TypeScript support for queries
-- A silly name that doesn't contain "ecs"

-To learn more about the different types of Entity Component Systems, see: https://github.com/SanderMertens/ecs-faq

 ## Overview